We’re overdue a roundup and discussion on various key topics of interest to BSB readers, so here goes…

 As is often the case in Pharmaland, once one company starts exploring a therapy in a given tumour type, others will quickly follow.
 Already we have several immunotherapy agents being evaluated in urothelial carcinoma both in early and metastatic disease, so what can we learn from the data presented at ASCO last week and where is the landscape going in the future?

 To learn more, subscribers can log-in below.
-If you’re interested in joining the high informed BSB club, either as a company or individual, do click on the blue box below or contact us for a quote…
+If you’re interested in joining the high informed BSB club, do contact us for a quote…

 One of the interesting immuno-oncology presentations at the recent ASCO Genitourinary Cancers Symposium held in San Francisco from Jan 7 – 9, 2016 was presented by Dr Matt Galsky (Mount Sinai, New York).